-The magnitude of the change in the relative price of foreign investment to domestic investment for an AMT firm to a regular tax firm can be calculated.
-Because the assumption of permanent AMT liability is likely to be an extreme one, it is worth examining the changes in relative incentives for domestic and foreign investment for firms only temporarily on the AMT with the incentives faced by regular tax firms.
-The calculations below assume that the firm is in excess limitation status for foreign tax credits; the investment is equity-financed so that there is no change in the firm's discount rate; and all income flows (both receipts and deductions) on the foreign investment are immediately repatriated to the U.S. parent (as would occur if the property were held by a foreign branch).
-The corporate marginal effective tax rate is calculated separately for an aggregate category of equipment and for commercial structures using the tax rules in effect from 1990 to 1992.
+lations below assume that the firm is in excess limitation status for foreign tax credits, that the investment is equity financed so that there is no change in the firm's discount rate, and that all income flows (both receipts and deductions) on the foreign investment are immediately repatriated to the U.S. parent (as would occur if the property were held by a foreign branch).
+The corporate marginal effective tax rate is calculated separately for an aggregate category of equipment and for commercial structures using the tax rules in effect from 1990 to 1992.11

-Table 2 compares the corporate marginal effective tax rates for equipment and structures under permanent regular tax status and temporary 5year or 10-year initial periods of AMT liability.
-For equipment located in the U.S., a regular tax firm faces a marginal effective tax rate of 26.8 percent.
+Table 6.2 compares the corporate marginal effective tax rates for equipment and structures under permanent regular tax status and temporary five-year or ten-year initial periods of AMT liability.
+For equipment located in the United States, a regular tax firm faces a marginal effective tax rate of 26.8 percent.
 The same investment located abroad faces a 38.3 percent effective tax rate under the regular tax system.
 In terms of the cost of capital net of depreciation, this is an increase of 18.6 percent.
-For a firm with an initial 5year period of AMT liability, equipment located in the U.S. has a marginal effective tax rate of 32.5 percent.
-For this AMT firm, the effective tax rate on foreign-use equipment is 36.8 percent.
-The cost of capital net of depreciation for the foreign-investment relative to the domestic investment increases by 6.8 percent.
-Finally, for the AMT firm facing a 10-year temporary period of AMT liability, the marginal effective tax rate for domestic equipment is 33.0 percent, while it is 33.3 percent for foreign-use equipment.
-The cost of capital net of depreciation for foreign-use property relative to domestic-use property is only 0.45 percent higher for this firm.
+For a firm with an initial five-year period of AMT liability, equipment located in the United States has a marginal effective tax rate of 32.5 percent.
+For this AMT firm, the effective tax rate on foreignuse equipment is 36.8 percent.
+The cost of capital net of depreciation for the foreign investment relative to the domestic investment increases by 6.8 percent.